UnaM718/AdaptativeBiasReflectiveLayer/README.md

 - The code was generated and optimized by Grok, ChatGPT, and Claude.
 - I am not a computer scientist and cannot answer technical questions.
 Please contribute via issues or pull requests.

+## License
+- This project is licensed under the MIT license (see the LICENSE file).

 ## Usage
 ```python
 import torch